Houses

 Paul Smith began in 1970 in Nottingham and grew into a globally recognized British fashion brand admired for tailoring, color, and playful detail.
 Its fragrances reflect that same design mindset—clean, wearable compositions with a modern, easygoing tone that fits alongside the house's clothing and lifestyle lines.
 Rather than operating like a niche perfume studio, Paul Smith treats scent as part of a broader creative universe, translating the brand's optimistic, quirky polish into everyday-friendly perfumery.

-Scents 15 Bio UK
+Scents 15

 Pekji